FTC Reviews Illegal Robocall Violations & Ringless Voicemails

 In fact, a recent record-setting fine of $45 million was lodged against Interstate Brokers of America after allegedly making 514,467 unlawful robocalls without subscribers’ prior express consent.
 The company repeatedly called landline and wireless phones with purchased lists of phone numbers from third-party vendors.
 Consumers had complained about prerecorded voice messages marketing insurance plans from the company in question, which led to a TCPA investigation.

-The FTC has been issuing cease and desist letters, further warnings to companies who fail to comply with current consumer protection laws.
+The FTC has been issuing cease and desist letters, further warnings to companies that fail to comply with current consumer protection laws.
 Written warnings have been sent to Voice-over-Internet Protocol (VoIP) providers.
 The options are as such: cooperate with robocall investigations or prepare to be sued in federal court.

 Two California VoIP service providers were recently ordered by federal courts to turn over information that the FTC is seeking as part of ongoing investigations into potentially unlawful robocalls.